Drive-In Theatres in the Georgia Mountains

 Drive-In Theaters in the North Georgia Mountains

-With the number of drive-in theaters declining it is a great idea to visit one now!
+With the number of drive-in theaters declining, visiting one now is a great idea!

 Swan Drive-In Theatre in Blue Ridge, GA

-Today the Swan Drive-In Theatre offers a unique taste of the past with current first run movies.
-Enjoy a movie from outside under the stars or from the privacy and comfort of your car.
-Your pets are allowed as long as they play nicely (no disturbances) and remain on a leash.
+Today, the Swan Drive-In Theatre offers a unique taste of the past with current first-run movies.
+Enjoy a movie from outside under the stars or from the privacy and comfort of your car (note that movies will play rain or shine).
+Your pets are allowed if they play nicely (no disturbances) and remain on a leash.

 The Swan is equipped with FM stereo sound and works by tuning your radio to 105.5 FM.
-Full concessions are available on site and include hamburgers, hot dogs, corn dogs, french fries, funnel cakes, nachos, fried oreos, popcorn, and candy!
+Full concessions are available on-site, including hamburgers, hot dogs, corn dogs, french fries, funnel cakes, nachos, fried Oreos, popcorn, and candy!

 SWAN DRIVE-IN HOURS